fsbraun/django-automations/doc/reference.rst

 .. py:class:: AutomationStatus

 This plugin allows a user to see a detailed status of an automation instance.
-The automation instance is defined by get parameters, either ``atm_id`` giving the automation model instance id or ``task_id`` giving the id of an automation's task.
+The automation instance is defined by a get parameter: ``key`` is an unique identifier for an automation instance.

-Additionally a parameter ``key`` is specified which is unique for an automation instance and is used to prevent unauthorized access.

 Automations may chose to offer status templates.
 They have to be declared in the Automations Meta class: